 This command should show nothing because

-test is based on` master` and it is just ahead, it contains all master commits
+test is based on` main` and it is just ahead, it contains all main commits

 This time, as